Soft plastics collection trial

 • Zip lock bags

-Plastic bags and packaging that have the following label can also be collected for this trial:
+Plastic bags and packaging not on this list but that have the following label were also collected for this trial:

 Waste - store drop off icon.png